Understanding Mutual Funds: A Beginner's Guide

-For tax benefits you could check out Equity Linked Savings Schemes (ELSS), a type of mutual fund, that allows tax deductions under Section 80C.
+You could check out ELSS for income tax deductions of up to Rs.
+1.5 Lakhs under Section 80C of the IT Act.
 Whether you’re saving for retirement, education, or other goals, mutual funds could help you achieve your financial goals.

 thumbnail image